 - Creating an “Office of Policing Policy.”
 In December 2019, the Attorney General established an “Office of Policing Policy” to oversee implementation of the Excellence in Policing Initiative and develop additional resources, tools, and training to assist the State’s law enforcement agencies and officers.
 To serve as its first Director, the Attorney General selected Assistant Attorney General Joseph Walsh, who previously served as a prosecutor in the Division of Criminal Justice and spent over 20 years as a police officer in Burlington County. ]

-State Grand Jury Declines to Criminally Charge Officers Involved in Fatal Police Encounter on I-80 in Montville on August 22, 2019
+State Grand Jury Declines to Criminally Charge Officer Involved in Fatal Police Encounter in Pemberton Township on July 19, 2019

-For Immediate Release: August 3, 2021 Office of The Attorney General- Andrew J. Bruck, Acting Attorney GeneralOffice of Public Integrity and Accountability- Thomas J. Eicher, Executive DirectorFor Further Information: Media Inquiries-Peter Aseltine609-292-4791Citizen...
+For Immediate Release: September 22, 2021 Office of The Attorney General- Andrew J. Bruck, Acting Attorney GeneralOffice of Public Integrity and Accountability- Thomas J. Eicher, Executive DirectorFor Further Information: Media Inquiries-Peter...

-For Immediate Release: July 30, 2021 Office of The Attorney General- Andrew J. Bruck, Acting Attorney GeneralOffice of Public Integrity and Accountability- Thomas J. Eicher, Executive DirectorFor Further Information: Media Inquiries-Steven Barnes609-292-4791Citizen...
+For Immediate Release: September 21, 2021 Office of The Attorney General- Andrew J. Bruck, Acting Attorney GeneralOffice of Public Integrity and Accountability- Thomas J. Eicher, Executive DirectorFor Further Information: Media Inquiries-Peter...